ericdasse28/credit-default-prediction/README.md

 1. Missing values handling: Imputing missing data or removing rows/columns with too many missing values (or missing values at suspicious locations)
 2. Outlier treatment
 3. Turn `cb_person_default_on_file` into an actual boolean feature
-4. Log transformation of features with a large distribution (`person_income`, `loan_amnt`)
-5. Min-max scaling of the numerical features

 ### Feature engineering